mpsonntag/snippets/notes/projects/bc_poster_gallery/setup.md

 - with the output run the `mkuploadcodes.py` script
 - move the resulting json file to file `posters.json` the uploader config directory on the server.
 Restart should not be necessary, but it does not hurt to test.

+- download the abstract texts from the GCA server; make sure you have the credentials prepared -> check the GCA-Client github README for details
+  - ./gca-client https://abstracts.g-node.org abstracts [conferenceShort] > [output].json
+  - make sure that all abstracts on the server have been REVIEWED.
+InReview and InPreparation are skipped.

 - prepare a sheet that contains all posters, invited and contributed talks; add the upload_key if applicable

 - update `mkgalleries.py`: